Skip to main content

 How to tell fast-breaking beverages in Simple?

-Whenever you log a liquid intake, you will notice that every drink which can break a fast will be tagged with This liquid intake will break your fast!, so you can easily tell them from safe intakes.
+Whenever you log a liquid intake, you will notice that every drink which can break a fast will be tagged with This drink will break your fast!, so you can easily tell them from safe intakes.

 What should I drink when I’m fasting?